nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

   - and is **active** (i.e. a currently registered patient, of any registration type):

     - Temporary address or telecom details sent by the consuming system (where provided) SHALL be added to the record, and marked as *temporary* address and telecom details
-      - The providing system SHALL not push/synchronise these temporary telecom or temporary address details with Spine or NHAIS.
+      - The provider system SHALL not push/synchronise these temporary telecom or temporary address details with PDS.

     - the patient's record SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below.

-  - and is **inactive** (i.e. a patient who's registration has lapsed of any registration type):
+  - and is **inactive** (i.e. a patient whose registration has lapsed of any registration type):

     - The patient's record SHOULD be re-activated as a **temporary** patient

     - Temporary address or telecom details sent by the consuming system (where provided) SHALL be added to the record, and marked as *temporary* address and telecom details
-      - The providing system SHALL not push/synchronise these temporary telecom or temporary address details with Spine or NHAIS.
+      - The provider system SHALL not push/synchronise these temporary telecom or temporary address details with PDS.

     - the patient's record SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below.